Skip to content

 7 days, free

-The 313 ANZCA Primary learning objectives are taken verbatim from the v1.13 curriculum document.
-Each LO is mapped to a study note and to flashcards, and each LO has its own focused per-LO note that opens in a single click from the Curriculum tab.
-The Curriculum tab persists checkbox progress across sessions and shows per-section progress bars so candidates can see exactly how much of the syllabus they have covered.
+Every one of the 313 ANZCA Primary learning objectives is taken verbatim from the v1.13 curriculum.
+Each LO has its own focused study note and is mapped to spaced-repetition flashcards.
+The Curriculum tab persists checkbox progress across sessions and shows per-section progress bars, so you know exactly how much of the syllabus is covered.

 · Pricing ·